projectcalico/calico/reference/architecture/design/l3-interconnect-fabric.md

 ### The *AS per Compute Server* model

 This model takes the concept of an AS per rack to its logical conclusion.
-In the earlier referenced [IETF RFC 7938](https://tools.ietf.org/search/rfc7938) the assumption in the overall model is that the ToR is first tier aggregating and routing element.
+In the earlier referenced {% include open-new-window.html text='IETF RFC 7938' url='https://tools.ietf.org/search/rfc7938' %}
+the assumption in the overall model is that the ToR is first tier aggregating and routing element.
 In {{site.prodname}}, the ToR, if it is an L3 router, is actually the second tier.
 Remember, in {{site.prodname}}, the compute